kumarDivyanshu/VibeCode/README.md

-# VibeCode
+# Placify

 A comprehensive full-stack microservices application for coding interviews and assessments, built with Java Spring Boot and modern technologies.
-VibeCode provides a complete platform for conducting technical interviews, managing coding challenges, and evaluating submissions with AI assistance.
+Placify provides a complete platform for conducting technical interviews, managing coding challenges, and evaluating submissions with AI assistance.

 ## 🏗️ Architecture Overview

-VibeCode follows a microservices architecture with the following key components:
+Placify follows a microservices architecture with the following key components:

 - **API Gateway** (`gate`) - Central routing and authentication hub
 - **Authentication Service** (`auth`) - User management and security